 Scott Pyle’s Buck of a Lifetime

-Ask any veteran whitetail hunter about the biggest buck they’ve ever seen and there response will probably be a very captivating, animated story.
+Ask any veteran whitetail hunter about the biggest buck they’ve ever seen, and their response will probably be a very captivating, animated story.
 Stories that usually begin with; it was just breaking light on a foggy morning…it was spitting snow and ice on a cold November day… I had been hunting the swamp buck for three years…are all classical lines that fascinate inquisitive listeners around deer camp each year.
 Stories of such encounters that will be cherished and retold throughout a hunter’s life.

 In order to have the opportunity of hunting a buck of lifetime, you first have to be in the same location that has the right habitat, genetics, and management program that allows a buck to get to its full potential.
 Heartland Lodge located in Pike County, Illinois has some of the most fertile, big buck producing ground in the Midwest.
 This is exactly what drew Scott Pyle and his son Christian to the Heartland Lodge.